-To the North & East: Older single-family homes on cul-de-sac lots in Land Use Contact single-family homes on lots zoned Single Detached (RS1/E) and the entrance to London Secondary School.
+To the North & East: Older single-family homes on cul-de-sac lots in Land Use Contact (LUC063).
+To the South: Across Williams Road, a 12-unit townhouse complex, two (2) single-family homes on lots zoned Single Detached (RS1/E) and the entrance to London Secondary School.
+To the West: A single-family home on a lot zoned Single Detached (RS1/E), and two (duplexes on lots zoned Two-Unit Dwellings (RD1).

-(LUC063).